benlansdell/physics-notebooks/_posts/2022-01-12-raspberryfly.md

 A [Small indoor antenna](https://amzn.to/3FAlGup) [Raspberry pi zero](https://amzn.to/3frS7Ay)

 But any variant on the above should work well.
 The filter is optional, but can help in urban areas reduce noise from other radio sources.
 The better your antenna setup the longer your tracking range is of course.
-Mounting antenna outdoors should be significantly better than my indoor setup.
+Mounting an antenna outdoors should be significantly better than my indoor setup.

 # Basic flight tracking